Entanglement spectrum of gapless topological phases: a case study with topological superconductors: 2D nodal topological superconductors

 In the topologically non-trivial phase of the model with $d_{x^2-y^2}$ pairing, the chiral Majorana edge modes appear on opposite edges of the cylinder, where both modes cross the Fermi level at $k_y=0$ (see Fig.~\ref{fig:dx-y}(a)).
 The bulk nodes show up in the energy spectrum near $k_y=\pi/2$, where the edge modes merge into the gapless bulk.
 Due to the mismatch between the gapless bulk momentum and the gapless edge momentum, the edge modes do not couple to the bulk gapless states in the absence of external momentum transfer mechanism, e.g. existence of impurities, and the Majorana edge modes remain stable \cite{majorana2010}.
 We show in Fig.~\ref{fig:dx-y}(b) evidence of a chiral spectral flow in the neighborhood of $k_y=0$ in the CS of a subsystem with a single cut on the cylinder.
 At $k_y=0$, the correlation spectrum yields a single mode sitting at $1/2$, corresponding to the Majorana zero mode at the virtual cut.

 Other than the distinctive chiral edge mode shown in the CS, one can also see features of the the bulk gapless nodes around $k_y\sim \pi/2$ in Fig.~\ref{fig:dx-y}(b).
 Most of the higher-energy bulk modes in the energy spectrum show up as the modes corresponding to the eigenvalues $\sim 0$ or 1 in the CS, which have little contribution to the subsystem EE.
 However, the low-energy bulk modes, due to their extended nature such that they can strand over the virtual cut and entangle the degrees of freedom on both sides even deep into the bulk, can contribute significantly to the subsystem EE.
 This can be clearly seen in Fig.~\ref{fig:dx-y}(b), where the bulk bands near the nodes deviate from 0 and 1, and approach the value of $1/2$.
+It has to be mentioned that the finite gap in the CS around the bulk gapless point is in fact a finite-size effect.
+The gap decays to 0 in the thermodynamic limit, following a power law of the logarithm of the subsystem size \cite{yu_ES}.

 As a complementary indicator of the Majorana zero mode, we also calculate the trace index invariant in our case, following the discussions in \cite{trace-index} on Chern insulators.
 The trace index is defined as the total fermion number of a subsystem $A$ in a given momentum sector - $N_A(k_y)= \langle \sum_{i\in A} c^{\dagger}_{i,k_y}c_{i,k_y} \rangle$.
 For $U(1)$ preserving systems, the trace index can be obtained simply by taking the trace of the correlation matrix $C_{ij}=\braket{c^\dagger_i c_j}$.
 The trace index shows a quantized jump for each chiral edge crossings at the Fermi level.
 In the case of Chern insulators, each edge mode contributes a jump of one fermion, and the total discontinuity is the Chern number \cite{trace-index}.
 In the case of BdG systems such as the $2$D TSC, where there is no particle number conservation, the trace index can still be calculated nonetheless.
 As shown by Fig.~\ref{fig:dx-y}(c), for the topologically non-trivial case, there is a jump of $1/2$ in the trace index at $k_y=0$, indicating the Majorana nature of the chiral edge mode.
 In contrast, there are no such (half-)quantized discontinuous jumps for bulk gapless points.